skrtbhtngr/vimrc/README.md

-# [n]vim configuration!
+# dotfiles

-This is a basic vim/neovim configuration having some frequently needed options set and nice plugins enabled.
-I update it as and when I find something new and useful.
-It currently uses the following:
+This repo contains a bunch of config files that help set up a familiar environment for applications such as [n]vim, bash, git, etc.

 Vim:
 * [vim-pathogen](https://github.com/tpope/vim-pathogen)